Guidelines for Writers & Photographers

 • About Us

-Aquatic Media Press is an independent publisher based in Rochester, Minnesota founded in 2018.
+Aquatic Media Press, LLC is an independent publisher based in Rochester, Minnesota founded in 2018.

 • AMAZONAS is the world’s leading freshwater-only aquarium magazine.
 Available in high-quality print and digital editions, published six times per year, bimonthly.